dlasky/grunt-hogan-static/README.md

 Type: `Object`
 Default value: `undefined`

-JSON object data to pass to hogan for templating
+JSON object data to pass to hogan for templating.

+A string can be passed to `options.data` specifying the path to a json file to use as data.

 #### options.usePartials
 Type: `Boolean`